-Develops the students' knowledge of the strategic decision making process while incorporating leadership theory and practice within the frame of business ethics.
-The student will gain knowledge and understanding of the foundations and interdisciplinary aspects of decision making in institutions, analyze leadership issues and roles, and explore the ethical dimensions of social responsibility and behavior.
-Junior standing or higher and admission to the Haab School of Business & Management is required.
-(Haab)
+Develops the students' knowledge of the strategic decision-making process while incorporating leadership theory and practice within the frame of business ethics.
+The student will gain knowledge and understanding of the foundations and interdisciplinary aspects of decision-making in institutions, analyze leadership issues and roles, and explore the ethical dimensions of social responsibility and behavior.
+(Haab) Prerequisites: BUS356 & Junior standing & admission to the Haab School of Business & Management

-BUS465 Business Policy
+BUS465 Business Policy credits: 3

 This capstone course is designed to help students integrate the functional expertise they have developed in areas such as accounting, finance, marketing, and operations management.
 Concepts and tools acquired from these functional areas, together with the students' personal values, provide the foundation for approaching strategic organizational problems from a holistic and socially responsible perspective.
-Senior standing and admission to the Haab School of Business & Management is required.
-(Haab)
+(Haab) Prerequisites: BUS353 & BUS460 & Senior standing & admission to the Haab School of Business & Management